conroywhitney/writingz/_posts/2013-03-01-cover-letter-for-duolingo.md

 ---
 layout: post
+tags:
+ - blawg
 title: Cover Letter for Duolingo
 ---

 If it's OK by you, maybe I'll start in the near-present and work backwards before moving on to what I see that we can do together in the future.
 Sound good?